Welcome to our School Council.

 “Being a school councillor is fun and interesting.
 We help to make decisions which make our school a more exciting and enjoyable place to learn.”

-They are also the driving force behind the annual litter pick which takes place in and around Tanfield Lea.
-Here the councillors work with Durham County Council’s Big Spring Clean Action Group to remove litter from the streets and woods so improving their local community and developing civic pride.
+Our School Council helps to organise the annual litter pick which takes place in and around Tanfield Lea.
+Here the councillors work with Durham County Council’s Big Spring Clean Action Group to remove litter from the streets and woods, so improving their local community and developing civic pride.

 Our councillors demonstrate good communicate skills.
 They develop ideas and cascade opinions back and forth between the school council group and their classmates, ensuring that the student voice from within the school community is heard and valued.